buccaneerai/note-window-consumer/performance/2023-04-26/Allergy/h.md

 #### INTRO
-The patient came in with a stuffy nose and post nasal drip that has been going on for a couple of weeks.
+Patient presents with a stuffy nose and post nasal drip that has been ongoing for a couple of weeks.

 #### CC
 Stuffy nose and post nasal drip

 #### HPI
 The patient has been experiencing a stuffy nose and post nasal drip for a couple of weeks.
 The symptoms have been gradually getting worse, with some days being worse than others.
-The patient has experienced these symptoms before, typically around springtime.
-They have not noticed a fever, and the symptoms seem to be worse when spending time outdoors.
-The patient has tried Benadryl and Claritin in the past, with Benadryl providing some relief but causing drowsiness.
-They have also been experiencing a cough and occasionally coughing up green mucus.
+The patient has had similar symptoms before, usually occurring around springtime.
+The symptoms seem to worsen when spending time outdoors.
+The patient has tried Benadryl and Claritin in the past, with Benadryl providing some relief but causing drowsiness, and Claritin not being very effective.

 #### ROS
 - ent: [true] sinus congestion
 - respiratory: [true] cough
+- ent: [true] sore throat
 - constitutional: [true] tiredness
-- constitutional: [false] fever
 - respiratory: [false] difficulty breathing
 - cardiovascular: [false] chest pain
 - cardiovascular: [false] palpitations
 - gastrointestinal: [false] nausea
 - gastrointestinal: [false] vomiting
+- constitutional: [false] fever
 - constitutional: [false] chills
 - musculoskeletal: [false] muscle pain
 - musculoskeletal: [false] joint pain

 #### Past Medical History
-- NONE
+- No known past medical conditions

 #### Family History
 - Father has bad allergies
 - Grandmother was diabetic

 #### Social History
-NONE
+Patient's social history was not discussed in the transcript.

 #### Allergies
 - Patient denies allergies